AVeselovski/comrade-components/docs/installation.md

-This component library and CSS-library are somewhat influenced by Bootstarp 4, somewhat by Material UI.
+This component library and CSS-library are strongly influenced by Bootstarp 4, somewhat by Material UI.
 React component library ([comrade-components-react](https://www.npmjs.com/package/comrade-components-react)) relies a lot on `styled-system` (along with `@styled-system/theme-get`) package to achieve the flexibility that is intended here, so installing and using those in a project is advised for everything to work as